 We offer research assistance for individuals working with primary sources.
-You can schedule a one-on-one meeting with an archivist to discuss possible archival resources and search strategies for your project, whether that is a class assignment, doctoral dissertation, or personal genealogy research.
+You can schedule a one-on-one meeting with an archivist to discuss possible archival resources and search strategies for your project, whether it is for a class assignment, doctoral dissertation, or personal genealogy research.

 What should I expect from a research assistance meeting?